derpen/LeSite/content/posts/creating-server-2.md

 $ git submodule add https://github.com/theNewDynamic/gohugo-theme-ananke.git themes/ananke
 $ echo "theme = 'ananke'" >> hugo.toml
 ```
 This will add a theme called ananke to your site.
-This is a very basic theme and is a good starting theme for noobs.
+This is a very basic theme and is a good starting theme for noobs (us).
 You can inspect the content of **hugo.toml** if you want and play around with it.

 To create a page for our posts, we can do something like this.
 You will need to do something like this anytime you want to create a new post.
-You can change the file name anyhow you please.
+You can change the directory and file name anyhow you please.
 ```
 $ hugo new posts/first-post.md
 ```